SebastianJakubowski95/CO2-emissions-over-the-years/README.md

 ![Screenshot](world-population-and-co2-emission.png)

-Carbon dioxide emissions have slowed since 2010, but they are still increasing by 2 million tons every 10 years.
+Carbon dioxide emissions have slowed since 2010, but they are still increasing by 2 mld tons every 10 years.
 The global population is also continuing to grow, making it challenging to reduce greenhouse gas emissions.

 ## 3) Carbon dioxide emissions for chosen countries